babakfp/babakfp.ir/src/content/docs/tailwindcss-addons/extra-defaults.md

 title: Extra Defaults
 ---

-Your tailwind config file will be extended with these values:
+Your tailwind config will be extended with these values:

 ```js
 {